What is Perineoplasty?

 Most patients return to work within a few days after this procedure.
 Pain is managed by over-the-counter or prescription medication.
 In the first few days, some minor bleeding is not uncommon and wearing a sanitary pad is recommended.
 The incision should be kept clean and dry.
 Stitches usually dissolve in about two weeks.
 Patients are advised to drink plenty of water and increase fiber intake to avoid constipation.
 Normal activities may be resumed in four weeks.
 Patients should abstain from sexual intercourse for six weeks.

-Contact us Dr. Ghozland’s office today with questions or to make schedule a free consultation.
+Contact us at Dr. Ghozland’s office today with questions or to make schedule a free consultation.